Subaru Ascent Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Subaru Ascent are $1,726 a year with full coverage.
-Comprehensive insurance costs approximately $260, collision costs $564, and liability is $664.
-A liability-only policy costs around $744 a year, with high-risk insurance costing $3,772 or more.
-16-year-old drivers pay the most at $6,860 a year or more.
+Average auto insurance rates for a Subaru Ascent are $1,726 annually for full coverage.
+Comprehensive insurance costs on average $260 each year, collision insurance costs $564, and liability costs $664.
+A liability-only policy costs as little as $744 a year, and high-risk insurance costs $3,772 or more.
+16-year-old drivers receive the highest rates at up to $6,860 a year.

 Average premium for full coverage: $1,726